-Sitzmark: a depression made in the snow by a skier falling backward
+What is a Sitzmark?
+It's a depression made in the snow by a skier falling backwards!

 - Age group: Kindergarten and 1st graders

 - Goal: A playful introduction to Classic skiing.